Clan Rising

 What does the surname Schwarz mean?

-Descriptive — Middle High German swarz, black — for dark hair or a dark complexion.
+Descriptive, Middle High German swarz, black, for dark hair or a dark complexion.
 Common across the German lands and one of the most frequent of Ashkenazi surnames; abroad, almost always spelled Schwartz.
-Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black — one of the oldest and plainest ways to tell two men apart.
+Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black, one of the oldest and plainest ways to tell two men apart.

-Is Schwarz a German surname?
+Is Schwarz German or Austrian?

 How old is the Schwarz surname?

-Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black — one of the oldest and plainest ways to tell two men apart.
+Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black, one of the oldest and plainest ways to tell two men apart.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Schwarz name took its modern form within that long settlement.

 What is the Schwarz family known for?

-'The dark one' — the German Black, and a great Jewish name.
-Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black — one of the oldest and plainest ways to tell two men apart.
+'The dark one', the German Black, and a great Jewish name.
+Schwarz singled out the dark-haired or swarthy man, the natural opposite of Weiss (white) and the loose cousin in sense of the English Black, one of the oldest and plainest ways to tell two men apart.

 Is Schwartz the same family as Schwarz?